-Another classic misconception: if the overall market shrinks, your share will also become smaller.
-The key word here is “economic activity”.
-In situations of upheaval in particular, you actually have huge opportunities to gain market share from the competition.
+Another classic misconception: If the overall market shrinks, your share will also decrease.
+The key word for this is “economy”.
+In fact, especially in situations of upheaval, you have huge opportunities to capture market share from the competition.

 By having the better concept, the better product or service, the better service.
 In short: by offering your customer a real advantage.
 I don't mean to say that you absolutely have to plan to take over the entire industry.
 That would be oversized.
 And that's not what I care about.

 It is enough for you to look closely at your customers' potential, which you have overlooked so far.
 Usually a lot is found.

 In his lectures on time management, the best-selling author Prof. Lothar Seiwert is pleased to present the following: He has a bag of stones, a bag of gravel and a glass full of sand.

 If he now places pebbles and stones on the glass with the sand, then the glass swells over.
 But if he first fills the big stones, then the gravel and finally the sand, then it fits.

 Set priorities: A customers, B customers and C customers